 - Forensic Biology: DNA, CODIS

-- Latent Prints: Processing, Comparisons, AFIS
+- Friction Ridge: Processing, Comparisons, AFIS

 - Firearms: Test fire and NIBIN

-- Digital Forensics: Computers and Cell Phones
+- Digital Evidence: Computers and Cell Phones

-Laboratory Accredited by ASCLD/LAB-International
+Laboratory Accredited by ANSI National Accreditation Board

 Computer forensics is the application of computer investigation and analysis techniques to gather evidence suitable for presentation in a court of law.
 The goal of computer forensics is to perform a structured investigation while maintaining a documented chain of evidence to find out exactly what happened on a computer and who if possible, was responsible for it.

-CFL is a full service digital forensics laboratory devoted entirely to the examination of digital evidence in support of criminal investigations, such as, but not limited to:
+The Computer Forensics Lab is a full service digital forensics laboratory devoted entirely to the examination of digital evidence in support of criminal investigations, such as, but not limited to: